DerrickWood/kraken2/docs/MANUAL.markdown

     in order to get these commands to work properly.

-* **MiniKraken**: At present, users with low-memory computing environments can replicate the "MiniKraken" functionality of Kraken 1 by increasing the value of $k$ with respect to $\ell$ (using the `--kmer-len` and `--minimizer-len` options to `kraken2-build`).
-In a change from Kraken 1, Kraken 2 does not yet provide the ability to specify a maximum database size, but Kraken 2 also does not require building a full database and then shrinking it to obtain a reduced database.
+* **MiniKraken**: At present, users with low-memory computing environments can replicate the "MiniKraken" functionality of Kraken 1 in two ways: first, by increasing the value of $k$ with respect to $\ell$ (using the `--kmer-len` and `--minimizer-len` options to `kraken2-build`); and secondly, through downsampling of minimizers (from both the database and query sequences) using a hash function.
+This second option is performed if the `--max-db-size` option to `kraken2-build` is used; however, the two options are not mutually exclusive.
+    In a difference from Kraken 1, Kraken 2 does not require building a full database and then shrinking it to obtain a reduced database.

 Installation